crazystorm720/Deterministic-Serendipity/oci_db_free_tier.md

 Do you want me to prep that folder structure for you?

-## if you've read this far reach out!
+## if you've read this far reach out!  this is a complete datadump of more ideas to tie everything together.  it's about learning abstracting and applying rigor or in this case fibs to debine order